-In the days before terrorism we were even allowed to wander up to the flight deck to see through the cockpit window and speak to the pilots.
+In the days before terrorism we were even able to wander up to the flight deck to speak to the pilots.
 Far, far more innocent times, something that sadly would be unheard of today.
-Nobody onboard that day would have believed that 14 years later it would be taken out of service and not replaced with something even quicker.
+Nobody on-board that day would have believed that 14 years later it would be taken out of service and not replaced with something even quicker.
 Of the 20 operational aircraft that were built 18 remain preserved today with our plane G-BOAA now being housed at the National Museum of Flight in East Lothian, Scotland.
-That’s why it’s great news that Concorde might once again grace our skies and allow us to go forwards rather than backwards once more.Reading Time: 3 minutes
+That’s why it’s great news that Concorde might once again grace our skies.
+Allowing us to go forwards rather than backwards once more.Reading Time: 3 minutes

 You’ve made it all the way down to the bottom of the page!
 If you’ve liked what you’ve read then please consider buying me a coffee to say thanks 🙂 Just click on the button above!